Frequently Asked Questions

 How should I prepare for my session?

 The most important element in preparing for your session is getting to know where all your chosen scenes are on the DVDs or video files you bring to the session or upload to me.
 This means you must do your homework before your session begins.
 Watch and evaluate all your scenes thoroughly.
 Get advice from colleagues, agents and industry pros – what are the strongest moments?
 Make a Log Sheet for all your scenes.
 Each source you bring to the session or upload needs to be Logged – this means writing down the numbers where all your chosen scenes appear.
-Try to avoid simply logging every time you appear.
 Chose carefully the scenes you want me to look at.
-Logs can be very formal – done in rows & columns on the computer, or very informal – scribbled down on the backs of old envelopes.
+Do not just write down every time you appear on camera.
+The Log can be very formal – done in rows & columns on the computer, or very informal – scribbled down on the backs of old envelopes.
 I’ve seen it all!
-The only thing that matters is knowing where your scenes are for each source.
-Scenes, moments, looks – make note of all the good stuff.
+The only thing that matters is knowing where your strongest scenes appear for each source.
 Make special note of scenes with other well-known actors or big stars.
 Reels are primarily made from strong, dialogue-driven scenes where you get a significant beat.
 But don’t ignore smart one-liners, sexy close ups or camera movements that suggest star power.
 Try to avoid choosing ensemble scenes where you are part of a crowd – or scenes about somebody else where you don’t get any dialogue – or anything else that doesn’t feature you in a principal fashion.
 Keep in mind that a great Reel is about strength of range.
 Even if you have a regular or recurring role on a series, we only want to see one or two scenes from this character before moving on to the next.
 And if we show two scenes, they had better be very different from each other.
 The only exception to this rule is when you have scenes from only the one series – the one character.
 In this case, we would create a package of “Best Moments From…” and portray the range of the character within the scope of the series.

 For Video Files: Most computer media players like Windows Media Player, QuickTime Player, VLC, etc. will display either a time-code number or elapsed-time number somewhere near the bottom of the player window.
 Use any time format to locate your chosen scenes and write down where they appear.